martijnbentum/DESRC/README.md

 ### Loading data

-Clone the repository and update the directories in locations.py The corpus directory is important to update to be able to update.
+Clone the repository and update the directories in locations.py.
+Update the corpus_dir to the path where you downloaded the corpus.
 Updating cgn_audio and ifadv_audio is optional.

 ```python